sunmer/tinycal/README.md

 # tinycal.js - a lightweight JavaScript datepicker

-tinycal.js is a simple date picker made to be easy to use yet highly flexible.
-Weighing in at around 4kb and requiring no external dependencies it's a good choice for developers looking to implement date handling in their web applications.
+tinycal.js is a date picker which is easy to use yet highly flexible.
+Weighing in at around 4kb and requiring no external dependencies it's a good choice for developers looking to use date handling in their web applications.

-## usage
+## basic usage
-tinycal.init( { container: document.body } ) - Will render a default unstyled date picker
+tinycal.init( { container: document.body } ) - Will render a default unstyled date picker.
+The
+container option is the only required option, the others can be left out.

-## default options:
+## default options and their meanings
     var options = {
   	  calendarID: the id attribute for the date picker table which is generated.
 Default: 'tinycal',
-  	  callback: callback method when a date has been clicked.
-Default: null,
+  	  callback: callback method when a date has been clicked. __Default: null__,
   	  container: DOM object which tinycalendar is appended to.
 Example: document.body,
   	  month: the initial month which is rendered.
 Default: current month,
   	  year: the initial year which is rendered.
 Default: current year,